Allspill/Allspill/README.md

 [![TryHackMe Badge](https://tryhackme-badges.s3.amazonaws.com/Allspill.png)](https://tryhackme.com/p/Allspill)

-I am a Tier 2 Soc Analyst at Solace Cyber.
-I've a passion for digging in the weeds and getting to the crack of whats going on whether that be a sign in risk, an EDR alert, SIEM traffic alert or anything that might look a bit nasty I'm there for it, I'll dig it out, find out what I can on why it's there, what it's doing and how we can stop it doing that again.
+ I'm a Tier 2 SOC Analyst at Solace Cyber with a strong passion for threat detection, investigation, and response.
+Whether it’s a suspicious sign-in, an EDR alert, or unusual SIEM traffic, I dive deep to uncover the root cause, understand its impact, and develop ways to prevent it from happening again.
+I enjoy getting into the weeds of incidents, learning from every alert, and continuously improving detection and response strategies.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My time in the SOC has led me to develop a progressive passion for cybersecurity, I'm constantly learning and am looking for a place I can truly call home.
-I want to become the best I can be for myself, my family, the business and the wider community.
+My experience in the SOC has sparked a growing and lasting passion for cybersecurity.
+I'm committed to continuous learning, skill development, and staying sharp in an ever-evolving field.
+My goal is to progress in my career and find a long-term role where I can make a real impact—both technically and personally.
+I aim to become the best I can be, for myself, my family, the business I serve, and the broader cybersecurity community.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]
+Technical Skills:
+Incident Detection & Response (EDR, SIEM, SOAR, XDR) Log analysis, IOC investigation & MITRE ATT&CK framework Digital Forensics & Incident Response (DFIR)
+Threat Intelligence & Ethical Hacking
+Microsoft Security Stack: Azure, Defender, Sentinel
+Tools: SentinelOne, Darktrace, Fortinet, Flare.io

+Soft Skills:
+Critical thinking & analytical mindset
+Calm and solution-focused under pressure
+Strong communicator & team collaborator
+Proactive learner with a passion for continuous improvement

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|